Mayra Verónica: Music

-Mayra Veronica returned after the Pandemic with a strong Latin beat.
-"The multi-talented Cuban American singer/songwriter released her latest infectious, intensely percussive Tropical/Latin Spanish language single on April 8, 2022 via BMG Records" titled "VEN" cowritten by her and Cuban songwriter Carlos Celles "Mayra will then follow the release of 'Ven' with a ballad titled 'Que Mas', also co-written by her and Celles and produced by Gustavo Farias, a multi-Grammy winner who has worked with Juan Gabriel, Marc Anthony, Paul Anka, Vicente Fernandez, Andrea Bocelli, Luis Fonsi" The ballad expects to have its release in late 2024.
+Mayra Verónica returned after the pandemic with a strong Latin beat.
+She released her percussive Tropical/Latin Spanish-language single on April 8, 2022 titled "VEN" cowritten by her and Cuban songwriter Carlos Celles.
+Verónica followed the release of "Ven" with a ballad titled "Que Mas", also co-written by her and Celles and produced by Gustavo Farias, a multi-Grammy winner who has worked with Juan Gabriel, Marc Anthony, Paul Anka, Vicente Fernandez, Andrea Bocelli and Luis Fonsi.